hos7ein/ansible-deploy-vmware-vm/README.md

 ### Requirements ###
-To use`ansible-deploy-vmware-vm`project you need to some packages for deploying, in your Ansible machine the below requirements are needed on the host:
+To use`ansible-deploy-vmware-vm`project you need to some packages in your Ansible machine.
+The requirements are as follows:

 * python >= 2.6
 * PyVmomi